r0jjames/software-design-patterns/README.md

 ### Composite
 Allows you to compose objects into tree structure to represent part-whole hierarchies.
 Composite lets client treat individual objects and compositions of object uniformly.

+### State:
+Allows an object to alter its behaviour when its internal state changes.
+The object will appear to change its class.
+Allows an object to behave differently depending on the state it is in.

 ### Memento:
 Allows restoring an object to a previous state.

-### State:
-Allows an object to behave differently depending on the state it is in.

 ### Mediator: